coreymcmahon/WPBigcommerce/README.md

 ## Todos
 * Get images for products
-* "Insert products" - provide IDs to the shortcode, shortcode displays them
+* <strike>"Insert products" - provide IDs to the shortcode, shortcode displays them</strike>
 * Different templates for products
 * "Only show visible products" option
 * Launch with support for first 250 products ONLY